Einstein's 3rd Postulate

 I know, I know.
 The hallways of physics are littered with failed attempts to dethrone Einstein and here we go again apparently.
 But hear me out.
 If nothing else, you might learn something new about the road to Special Relativity.
 It starts with two fundamental postulates:

 He starts by clarifying the concept of simultaneity because it’s not so easy if light speed is invariant.
 Think laser range finder.
-Send some light towards a wall and measure how long it takes to come back.
-If we presume the light spends just as much time getting there as it does coming back, we can split the difference to establish when and where the reflection event occurred.
-You'll get a different result if you're on the move, but you can do it.
-It's just geometry.
-This is the scenario we’re talking about:
+Send some light towards a reflector and measure how long it takes to come back.
+Split the difference to establish when and where the reflection event occurred.
+You’ll get a different result if you’re on the move.
+This is the kind of geometry we’re talking about:

-The emitter recoils when it emits light.
-That reaction establishes the point of origin in space and time, but also the light ray heading and that’s the direction in which the detector is going to bounce when the light arrives.
+The emitter recoils when it gives birth to the light.
+That reaction establishes the point of origin, but also the light ray heading and that’s the direction in which the detector is going to bounce when the light arrives.
 There’s a distinction between a light ray that goes from my floor to my ceiling and one that goes from your floor to my ceiling, even if they follow the same path from my point of view.
-Both make my cabin a bit taller for a while, but the latter also imparts some momentum on my vehicle in (or against) its direction of travel so the equations need to account for that.
-Light speed certainly needs to be conserved in the context where the recoil is parallel to the light ray, but the field is torqued in all other cases.
-Does that affect the speed of wave propagation?
-It might.
-I guess we need Maxwell to weigh in again.
-Back to postulate #1...
+Both make my cabin a bit taller for a while, but the latter also imparts some momentum on my vehicle in its direction of travel.
+The equations need to account for that.
+Light speed certainly needs to be conserved in the context where the recoil is parallel to the light ray, but the field is torqued in all other cases and that could affect the speed of wave propagation.

 Digging Deeper